Privacy Notice (How we use delegate information)

 The categories of this information that we collect, process, hold and share include:

-- Personal DTSA and DGP delegate information (such as name, email address and workplace, DBS status for access to schools)
+- Personal DTSA delegate information (such as name, email address and workplace, DBS status for access to schools)

 - Personal Schools Direct Trainee Information (such as DOB, email address, placement info, DBS status, qualifications, passport information or driving licence information, home address, immigration status, phone numbers, proof of name change, interview outcomes, internal assessment information on maths and English, UCAS enrolment form and wage slips for salaried ITT placements)